Bemzy6618/Assignment2_Requirements/README.md

   - A comprehensive bias analysis report is generated automatically, enabling developers to identify and correct imbalances in the training data.

 ### Additional Requirement 3: Developer Dashboard for Data Quality
-As a developer, I want the system to display a dashboard showing each training entry’s question, answer, classification status, and bias score to be able to verify data quality immediately.
+_As a **developer**, I want the system to display a dashboard showing each training entry’s question, answer, classification status, and bias score to be able to verify data quality immediately_.

 - **Assumptions**:
   - Parsing and bias analysis modules output structured data.